Skip to content

 Note that UW-affiliated Registered Student Organizations (RSOs) are considered a third party under APS 10.13 and must follow the requirements for third parties.

-If you have concerns that youth may be at risk due to a third party not complying with this policy and its procedures, you may consult with the Office for Youth Programs Development and Support at uwminors@uw.edu.
+If you have concerns that youth may be at risk due to a third party not complying with this policy and its procedures, consult with the Office for Youth Programs Development and Support at uwminors@uw.edu.
 If you have immediate safety concerns, call 911.

 Registering your youth program: